-Grant Limit: Single-Family Homeowner Rehabilitation: up to \$75,000 per applicant for homes with damages totaling up to or less than 50% of its pre-disaster value.
+Grant Limit: Single-Family Homeowner Rehabilitation: up to \$75,000 per applicant for homes with damages totaling up to or less than 50% of its pre-disaster value without a program exception.
 Furthermore, If the Applicant's original structure is located inside the floodplain and therefore requires elevation, the previously assigned rehabilitation project will convert to reconstruction of the home due to the cost of elevating the original home 2ft above base flood elevation.
 The cost of this elevation and any unforeseen residential, building code requirements will cause the home to surpass the 50% plus one dollar set forth under the West Virginia Disaster Recovery Action Plan.

-Single-Family Homeowner Reconstruction: Due to the global pandemic and the significant increase in building supplies, the competitive contracts secured through the WV Purchasing Division will stand as cost reasonableness to complete the remaining homes as of June 3, 2021. up to \$229,000 per applicant to rebuild homes with damages totaling 50.01% or more of the home's pre-disaster value.
-This includes up to \$83,000 as needed to meet housing requirements for eligible applicants with homes to be reconstructed in a 100 year floodplain and having additional site conditions.
+Single-Family Homeowner Reconstruction: Due to the global pandemic and the significant increase in building supplies, the competitive contracts secured through the WV Purchasing Division will stand as cost reasonableness to complete the remaining homes as of June 3, 2021.

-Mobile Home Replacement: Due to the global pandemic and the significant increase in building supplies, the competitive contracts secured through the WV Purchasing Division will stand as cost reasonableness to complete the remaining homes as of June 3, 2021. up to \$198,500 per applicant for mobile home replacement.
-This includes up to \$83,000 as needed to meet housing requirements for eligible applicants with mobile homes to be replaced in a 100-year flood plain and having additional site conditions.
+Mobile Home Replacement: Due to the global pandemic and the significant increase in building supplies, the competitive contracts secured through the WV Purchasing Division will stand as cost reasonableness to complete the remaining homes as of June 3, 2021.

 Optional Relocation Assistance: up to \$2,500 per applicant eligible for reconstruction and \$1,000 per applicant eligible for rehabilitation (when the rehabilitation work requires applicant to temporarily relocate) or mobile home replacement.
 This assistance will be provided to households who are not able to re-enter their homes.
+Additional funds may be available with a program exception.